Clifford Hansen: Family

 In 1934, Hansen married the former Martha Close (June 5, 1914 – September 29, 2011), who was raised in Sheridan, Wyoming.
-The two met at the University of Wyoming.
+The two had met at the University of Wyoming.

 The Hansens were the parents of Peter Arthur Hansen and Mary Mead.

 Hansen's grandson, Matthew H. "Matt" Mead (born March 1, 1962), served as the United States Attorney in Cheyenne from 2001 to 2007, as an appointee of U.S. President George W. Bush.
 In 2007, he resigned as the U.S. Attorney to seek the seat of the late U.S. Senator Craig Thomas.
 However, the Wyoming Republican State Central Committee bypassed Mead on the third and final ballot.
 He came within fourteen votes of being one of the three nominees from which Governor Freudenthal (D) would make the final selection to fill the Thomas vacancy until the 2008 general election.
 In 2010, Mead was elected governor of Wyoming, re-elected in 2014, and served as the 32nd Governor of Wyoming (2011–2019).